mvakde/mvakde.github.io/_pages/resume.md

 [44% on ARC-AGI 1](https://mvakde.github.io/blog/44-on-arc-1)
 [A New Pareto Frontier on ARC-AGI](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi)

-### Private work
+### Private stuff
 Since then, I have doubled the score again and saturated v1.
 Now working on v2 of the benchmark, currently at 21% (**beats GPT-5 Pro**).
 I expect to beat the WR (40%) in 2 weeks.
-Winner of v2 gets $425K.
+Winner of v2 gets $425K (spoiler: its gonna be me)

 <figure>
   <img src="../blog/arc2.png" alt="New pareto on arc"/>
   <span style = "text-align:center;"><figcaption>Current verified ARC-2 score on private leaderboard on kaggle</figcaption></span>
 </figure>

 Context: ARC-AGI is a famous metalearning benchmark.
 Easy for humans, hard for AI models, including LLMs.
-The benchmark’s been open since 2019 and despite a heavy cash prize, nobody could get a transformer working substantial progress to be made on it
+The benchmark’s been open since 2019 and despite a heavy cash prize, no substantial progress was made till thinking LLMs in 2024.
+I showed that vanilla transformers were good enough to make the same progress at OOMs less effort

 # Achievements